CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab16.md

 # Lab 16: Create a language understanding model with the Language service

-The Azure AI Language service enables you to define a **conversational language understanding** model that applications can use to interpret natural language *utterances* from users (text or spoken input),  predict the users *intent* (what they want to achieve), and identify any *entities* to which the intent should be applied.
+### Estimated Duration: 35 Minutes

+## Overview

+In this lab, you will use the Azure AI Language service to build a conversational language understanding model and integrate it with a simple Python client application.
+By completing this lab, you will gain hands-on experience in creating, training, and deploying a natural language model that can predict user intent and extract entities.

+## Lab Objectives

+- **Task 1:** Provision an Azure AI Language resource

+- **Task 2:** Create a conversational language understanding project

+- **Task 3:** Create intents

+- **Task 4:** Label each intent with sample utterances

+- **Task 5:** Train and test the model

+- **Task 6:** Add entities

+- **Task 7:** Retrain the model

+- **Task 8:** Use the model from a client app

 > **NOTE**
 > The task of a conversational language model is to predict the user's intent and identify any entities to which the intent applies.
 It is <u>not</u> the job of a conversational language model to actually perform the actions required to satisfy the intent.
-For example, a clock application can use a conversational language model to discern that the user wants to know the time in London; but the client application itself must then implement the logic to determine the correct time and present it to the user.
+For example, a clock application can use a conversational language model to discern that the user wants to know the time in London, but the client application itself must then implement the logic to determine the correct time and present it to the user.

 In this exercise, you'll use the Azure AI Language service to create a conversational language understand model, and use the Python SDK to implement a client app that uses it.